 Then add anything else you have because it’s tradition to go all out on Christmas breakfast right?

-You could also serve these waffles with maple syrup but I’m pretty sure you’ll like the cream cheese glaze option 100 times more.
+You can serve these waffles with maple syrup but I’m pretty sure you’ll like the cream cheese glaze option better.

 I mean it’s basically frosting for breakfast so who could complain?

 If you plan on serving all of these gingerbread waffles at once just keep those that have already cooked in a just warm oven while the others finish cooking (keep on eye on them though so they don’t dry).

 - 1 3/4 cups (247g) all-purpose flour**

 - 1 1/2 tsp ground ginger